LokimuKH19/DRQI/README.md

 # DRQI-Based Eigenvalue Solver

+> The repository is related to the paper "Deep Rayleigh quotient iteration (DRQI) for high-precision numerical solutions of eigenvalue problems for differential operators"

 This repository provides a fully reproducible implementation of the DRQI-based eigenvalue solver used in our recent submission.
 This method is used to solve eigenvalue problem in practical engineering with a relatively large learning rate and realize a rapid convergence.
 In particular, the algorithm is used to find the non-trivial minimum modulus eigenvalue and its corresponding eigenfunction of the following problem with a relatively large learning rate and reach convergence with a certain stability.

 # Problem Setup: Eigenvalue Formulation